Linuxfabrik/monitoring-plugins/check-plugins/strongswan-connections/README.md

 Alerts on connections that are not in the expected established state.
 Connection names can be filtered out with --ignore, which is useful for gateways that mix permanent site-to-site peers with transient remote-access clients where only the site-to-site peers should drive the alert.
+Supports extended reporting via --lengthy.
 Requires root or sudo.

 options:
   -h, --help       show this help message and exit